Τήλος – Dodecanese

 For walks, see Rhodes Karpathos Kos Southern Dodecanese by Dieter Graf (referred to below as /Graf/).
 Also buy the blue map Nisos Tilos (see above), it is pretty good and all useful paths are registered.
 You can also see it online, but that version is not totally updated.

 •1 LIVADIA – DESPOTI NERO – AG.
-PAVLOS – LIVADIA (my total time 5h33, includes stops for photography, a few short rests and a couple of swims in the ocean – net walking time was about 3h40; +-522m; 2 laps): This is walk 43 in /Graf/.
+PAVLOS – LIVADIA (my total time 5h33, includes stops for photography, a few short rests and a couple of swims in the ocean – net walking time was about 3h40; +-522m; 2 laps): This is walk 43 in the 1st edition of /Graf/, 49 in the 2nd.
 A great walk that has my warmest recommendations.
 You must absolutely do this walk if you are on Tilos.

 Just follow the book, or use the blue map.
 This path is easy to find and mostly easy to follow.
 Waymarks are also mostly good, but you should VERY carefully follow these down towards Despoti Nero, the path is overgrown and almost nonexistent at this point.
 Also mind that to reach the beach you will have to cross a scree area a hundred meters or so wide. /Graf/ has no mention of this.
 A modicum of care has to be taken here.

 The last part down to Ag.
-Pavlos is very steep, very rough and (I can promise you) without any path or waymarks, despite the claims in /Graf/.
+Pavlos is very steep, very rough and without any path or waymarks.
 Only recommended for experienced and confident walkers.
 If you are not one of these you should instead continue on the dirt road from the previous saddle.

 •2 LIVADIA – THOLOS – LIVADIA (basic duration about 4 hours): A variation of walk 1 above.
 Skip Despoti Nero and continue as directly you can towards Tholos on dirt track and (eventually) metalled road.
 Return along dirt tracks directly to Livadia.
 Use the blue map, the route should still be easy to find and follow.